What They Do: Models pose for artists, photographers, and other clients to help advertise products.

 Schedules can be demanding and stressful.
 Many models work part time and have unpredictable work schedules.
 Models must be ready to work for a show or attend a photo shoot on short notice, and the number of hours worked varies with the job.
 Many models experience periods of unemployment.

-Employment of models is projected to show little or no change over the next ten years.
+Employment of models is projected to decline 6 percent over the next ten years.

 Many people are drawn to this occupation because of its glamour and potential for fame.
 Since no education, training, or work experience is required to enter the occupation, many applicants will be competing for very few job openings.